 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR and COI.

-- Failure to comply with items 1 and 2 of the Awardee Requirements will result in suspension of SPIRe Grant funding and faculty becoming ineligible for future seed grant competitions from the Office of Research.
+- Failure to comply with any of the Awardee Requirements will result in suspension of SPIRe grant funding and faculty becoming ineligible for future seed grant competitions from the UT Dallas Office of Research.